yt-project/unyt/docs/usage.rst

-The :mod:`unyt` library provides a number of ways to convert :class:`unyt_quantity <unyt.array.unyt_quantity>` instances into floats and :class:`unyt_array <unyt.array.unyt_array>` instances into numpy arrays.
-These methods either return a copy of the data as a numpy array or return a view onto the underlying array data owned by a :class:`unyt_array
+The :mod:`unyt` library provides a number of ways to convert :class:`unyt_quantity <unyt.array.unyt_quantity>` instances into floats and :class:`unyt_array <unyt.array.unyt_array>` instances into NumPy arrays.
+These methods either return a copy of the data as a NumPy array or return a view onto the underlying array data owned by a :class:`unyt_array
 <unyt.array.unyt_array>` instance.